Privacy Policy

 (7) Whenever we request your consent to certain online marketing activities, your consent to data processing is required pursuant to Art.
 6 (1) (a) GDPR.
 To the extent data is processed for the purpose of performing a contract that we entered with you, this is subject to Art.
 6 (1) (b) the GDPR.
 Otherwise, data processing is based on Article 6 (1) (f) GDPR, pursuant to which the processing of personal data is also permissible without the consent from the data subject, where such processing is required for the purposes of the legitimate interests pursued by the controller or a third part, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject, which require protection of personal data.
 In this regard, we rely on our legitimate interest in direct advertising pursuant to recital 47 of the German GDPR version.
 Our legitimate interest is based on the fact that specific online marketing activities allow us to ensure the efficiency of the campaigns created by us und an effective use of the allocated funds.
 Furthermore, you will only receive such advertising that is potentially relevant and interesting to you.

 (8) If you do not want HubSpot to collect and process the aforementioned data, you can refuse your consent or revoke it at any time with effect for the future.
 To do so, simply use the button below and select the section “Marketing.” in the cookie banner.
 Click on “Show cookie information” to open the list of cookies set.
 Set the slider with the name “Hubspot” to “Off” and confirm your selection via the button “Save”.
-Opt-Out

 (9) In connection with the processing of data via HubSpot, data may be transmitted to the United States.
 The security of the transmission is warranted by the so-called Standard Contract Clauses which ensure that a level of security is applied during the processing of personal data that equals the GDPR standard.